How to Build a CMO Dashboard that’s Easy to Use and Achieves Results

 2. They have to drive alignment with their sales counterparts

 There’s always potential for friction between marketing and sales and it’s usually caused by a lack of alignment around goals.
 The CMO must set expectations around lead definitions, lead scoring, attribution, Service-Level Agreements (SLAs), and more.
 They have to balance helping the organization focus on hitting those short term sales targets while also helping it recognize the value of and invest in the longer-term brand metrics.
-A well made dashboard can help them do noth.
+A well made dashboard can help them do both.

 3. They need to understand what their team is doing and how their efforts are performing

-You may be tickled by fancy charts and graphs that show the growth of followers on Twitter or an animated gauge showing the number of email opens to your company newsletter, but these things don’t help your CMO get a pulse on the team.
+You may be tickled by fancy charts and graphs that show the growth of followers on Twitter or an animated gauge showing the number of email opens to your company newsletter, but these KPIs don’t help your CMO get a pulse on the team.
 Vanity metrics will not impress.
 Ask yourself: “Is my dashboard loaded with tactic level metrics or campaign level metrics?”
 When creating a CMO level dashboard, remember that they need to see the big picture.

 4. They must be able to get real-time insights that shape future strategy

 CMO’s need to be able to spot trends and identify patterns.
 A CMO armed with real-time data has the ability to make better decisions about marketing tactics.
-Static, pre-built dashboards don’t allow them to dig in deeper when they see something that catches their eye.
+Static period, pre-built dashboards don’t allow them to dig in deeper when they see something that catches their eye.
 They’re force to either go back to the BI team or turn to data extracts and excel if they want to explore the data further.

 According to a recent survey, 62% of CMOs still rely on spreadsheets to get insights despite a growing investment in analytic tools.
 A well crafted, dynamic dashboard that integrates data across sources in real time can help CMOs act on their instincts and dive in when they identify a promising pattern or trend.